-Depression is a treatable medical condition involving an imbalance of brain chemicals called neurotransmitters and neuropeptides.
+Depression is a treatable medical condition related to how our brains work, especially how our brains process information, emotions, and stress.
 It's not a character flaw or a sign of personal weakness.
 Just like you can't "wish away" diabetes, heart disease, or any other significant illness, you can't make depression go away by trying to "snap out of it."